Scream Pubs: Closures

-One of the first scream bars to close was "The India Arms" in Portsmouth during the early 2000s, the pub was sold to Enterprise Inns where it currently trades as "The Italian Bar and Grill".
-Another scream bar in Portsmouth, The Registry closed at the end of March 2010.
+One of the first Scream bars to close was The India Arms in Portsmouth during the early 2000s, and the pub was subsequently sold to Enterprise Inns.
+It now trades as Carter & Co.

+Another Scream bar in Portsmouth, The Registry, closed at the end of March 2010.
 It was renamed The Kraken Wakes as part of an ongoing partnership between independent pub operator Fiveeightzero and the owner, Mitchells & Butlers.
 It opened at the end of April 2010 following a refurbishment.
 The new name was short lived, as the establishment reverted to the original name of The Registry in March 2011.
-However, It closed once again on 1 June 2014 and was converted into student halls of residence, which opened in September 2015.

-'The Queen of Hearts' and 'The Cheshire Cat' in Fallowfield, Manchester, were never sold by Mitchells and Butlers in late 2010.
-They still operated as Scream Pub, but all branding had to be removed.
-As of 15 April 2011, The pub has been sold to Hydes Pub Company, and is now a Hydes pub.
+It was sold to REL Leisure in August 2013, and then closed once again on 31 May 2014.
+REL Leisure subsequently applied to convert the building into student accommodation.

+The Queen of Hearts in Fallowfield, Manchester, was sold to Hydes Pub Company in April 2011, Hydes then sold the pub on in 2015, when it became 256 Wilmslow Road.
+The Cheshire Cat which adjoined the The Queen of Hearts was also acquired in April 2011 by Hydes, modernised and renamed the Joseph Whitworth, then a further rebranding took place in early 2015 when it became Beer Studio.
+In September 2019 with yet more rebranding it became Studio Bar.

-'Robinskis' in Fallowfield was taken over by Stonegate in late 2010.
-Due to various disputes within the company regarding profits and poor management remained for sale from its purchase by Stonegate until 6 May 2011, when the pub was finally sold to an independent owner, and was reopened as Nayaab Indian Restaurant.
+Robinskis in Fallowfield was taken over by Stonegate Pub Company in late 2010.
+The pub was sold on to an independent owner on 6 May 2011, and reopened as Nayaab Indian Restaurant.

-Scream had 67 pubs under its name at the time of Sale.
+Scream had 67 pubs under its name at the time of sale.
 Stonegate bought 62 of these pubs.
 The other five stayed under Michells and Butlers until they were sold on to other buyers.
 Since Stonegate have taken over, the following 14 pubs have been sold by Stonegate: